 In February 2016 astronaut Tim Peake turned on his Astro Pi, a specially adapted Raspberry Pi with the Pi Sense HAT, and started coding in space.

 So wherever you are (even if you’re on a space station) get coding and inventing with your own Raspberry Pi.

 Based in the UK, the Raspberry Pi Foundation (registered educational charity number 1129409) aims to accelerate the education and improve the skills of children and adults in computer science, programming and related subjects.
-By introducing the a credit-card sized Raspberry Pi, a low cost, powerful and easily accessible computer capable of running many programing languages including Scratch and Python the Foundation has brought coding to a whole new generation of hackers, makers and electronics engineers.
+By introducing the credit-card sized Raspberry Pi, a low cost, powerful and easily accessible computer capable of running many programing languages including Scratch and Python, the Foundation has brought coding to a whole new generation of hackers, makers and electronics engineers.